 The Leaves are used to make tea, this tea was used locally to treat a number of medical conditions.
 It is best to pick and dry the leaves for use as the fresh leaves can cause vomiting.
 The dried leaf or root tea was traditionally used as a digestive tonic and was also used to treat fevers, rheumatism, liver ailments, worms, skin diseases, as an astringent to stop bleeding and it was thought it would help a person gain weight.

-The plant contains various anti inflammatory compounds and worked well for treating rheumatism.
+The plant contains various anti-inflammatory compounds and worked well for treating rheumatism.
 Dry the picked leaves and add 1 tbsp of dried leaves to 1 cup of hot water, steep for 10 to 15 minutes, only drink 1 cup per day, to stimulate appetite, drink 1/2 cup about 30 minutes before eating.
-You can if needed sweeten the drink with hunny to get past the bitter taste.
-You can make a cold treatment by letting 2 tsp of dried leave stand in 1 cup of cold water for 8 hours, then use like a cough medicine.
+You can if needed sweeten the drink with honey to get past the bitter taste.
+You can make a cold treatment by letting 2 tsp of dried leave stand in 1 cup of cold water for 8 hours, then use like cough medicine.